 Under finance the calculation for year contribution towards KLS staff management ought to be 10% of the total, thus £4143 for each year.

-Under the 15% management fee, there was discussion of the percentage, but in the end it was accepted as reasonable.
+Under the 15% management fee, there was discussion of the percentage, but it was accepted as reasonable.

 However there is a request for more clarification of what cost headings this covers.